feathers-studio/comptime.ts/README.md

 `comptime.ts` works by:

-1. Parsing your TypeScript code to find imports marked with `type: "comptime"`
+1. Parsing your TypeScript code to find imports marked with `type: "comptime"`.
-2. Finding all expressions in your files that use these imports
+2. Finding all expressions in your files that use these imports.
-3. Collecting an execution block by walking up the file to find all references used by the comptime expression
+3. Collecting an execution block by walking up the file to find all references used by the comptime expression.
-4. Evaluating the execution block in an isolated context at compile time
+4. Evaluating the execution block in an isolated context at compile time.
-5. Replacing the comptime expression with the result of the execution block
+5. Replacing the comptime expression with the result of the execution block.

 ## Limitations

--   Only JSON-serialisable values can be returned from comptime expressions
+-   Only JSON-serialisable values can be returned from comptime expressions.
--   The evaluation block is isolated, so certain runtime features might not be available
+-   The evaluation block is isolated, so multiple comptime expressions in the same file will be evaluated independently and may load variables from the parent scope independently, as if they were repeated per-expression.
--   Complex expressions might increase build time significantly
+-   Complex expressions might increase build time significantly.
--   Type information is not available during evaluation

 ## Best Practices